All Episodes

 When more oil is pumped, the price goes down.

-The way the airlines are gonna get around rising fuel costs, they're not gonna raise fares, but they're gonna charge you 15 bucks and then another whatever charge for second and third bags that you check.
+They're not going to raise fares, but they're going to charge you 15 bucks and then another whatever charge for second and third bags that you check.

-There's gonna be all kinds of add-on fees, whatever they're gonna be called, they're not gonna touch the try to keep the fares what they are for their advertising.
+Whatever they're going to be called, they're not going to touch the try to keep the fares what they are for their advertising.

-The price of jet fuel is skyrocketing, just as is the price of diesel and the fright the price of gasoline.
+The price of jet fuel is skyrocketing, just as is the price of diesel and the price of gasoline.

-Uh and American has also announced they're gonna reduce their capacity.
+And American has also announced they're going to reduce their capacity.

-They're gonna not have as many flights this summer.
+They're going to not have as many flights this summer.

-So the flights that American does launch are gonna be jam-packed.
+So the flights that American does launch are going to be jam-packed.

-If this if this keeps up, commercial airline travel will be a privilege only the rich will be able to afford.
+If this keeps up, commercial airline travel will be a privilege only the rich will be able to afford.

 So why do we want more oil?